 You’ll start to learn what times are the busiest in your area as you drive more – this can increase your earnings.
 You’ll also learn which customers like to chat and which ones want space.

-5. Working for Uber can be a pretty enjoyable side hustle
+5. Driving with Uber can be a pretty enjoyable side hustle

 Last year I took an Uber ride home after a night out with my wife, and the car that pulled up was a super boujee, new BMW.
 I was legit shocked to see that the Uber driver was driving a nicer car than I did.